fcorti/alfresco-audit-analysis-reporting/Pentaho/Pentaho v7 development environment setup.md

     Java(TM) SE Runtime Environment (build 1.8.0_111-b14)
     Java HotSpot(TM) 64-Bit Server VM (build 25.111-b14, mixed mode)

-Let's check the JAVA_HOME variable is exported.
-In a terminal, execute the command below.
+Before moving to the PDI 7 installation, Let's check that the `JAVA_HOME` variable is corretly available into the environment.
+Using a terminal, let's execute the command below.

     env | grep JAVA_HOME

-If you don't have any result, execute `nano ~/.bashrc` and then add the line below to the end of the file.
+If you get an empty result, execute `nano ~/.bashrc` and then append the command below to file content.

     export JAVA_HOME=/usr/lib/jvm/java-8-oracle